LET US STOP COMPLAINING

 Let us read Numbers 11:1.
 “And when the people complained, it displeased the Lord: and the Lord heard it; and His anger was kindled; and the fire of the Lord burnt among them, and consumed them that were in the uttermost parts of the camp.”
 The first thing we should know is that when we complain The Lord is displeased.
 You are not going to displease God in Jesus name.
 Because when the Lord is displeased, his anger is kindled and in the text that we have read, the Bible says that he sent fire from heaven to burn the children of Israel, and consumed those that are uttermost of the camp.
 The fire of the Lord will not burn us in Jesus Name.

 Nobody apart from God can stop his fire, After Moses prayed to the Lord in this instance, the fire stopped, but the fact is that some were already killed.
-So when we are complaining with the hope that if there is a problem, we can always run to the Bishop, Abbess, the Archbishop or the Patriarch; what of the havoc that would have happened?
+So when we are complaining about the hope that if there is a problem, we can always run to the Bishop, Abbess, the Archbishop or the Patriarch; what of the havoc that would have happened?
 If you read the book of Numbers chapter 11 further, you will see another instance where the children of Israel complained and God still punished them.

 There were so many times in the Bible that the people complained about God, and the Lord punished them.
 That shows that, as long as we are complaining about God, his anger cannot cease.
 My prayer is that we will stop complaining so that His anger will cease over us in Jesus Almighty Name.
 In the book of Jude 14-16, the Bible made it clear that the Lord will come with His saint to execute judgment upon murmurers, complainers, and people that are walking after their own lusts.
 God will not execute His judgment upon you, but you must first stop and try to walk in His ways.